 Visceral fat is in the form of a gel and is wrapped around major organs such as liver, pancreas, and intestines.
 Storing higher amounts of visceral fat is associated with increased risks of a number of health problems.

-Types of Fat We Store?
+Types of Body Fat

-Visceral Fat Range
+Ranges Of Visceral Fat

-There is no direct way to find out how much fat stored belongs to either visceral or subcutaneous category.
-The CT scan could help doctors to determine the amount, but it is still not perfect and not cost-effective as a means of tracking on a month to month basis.
+The computerized tomography scan (CT scan) could help doctors determine the amount of stored fat, but it is still not accurate and not cost-effective as a means of tracking on a month-to-month basis.

 Instead of trying to find out how much of visible belly fat is visceral, just realize that big belly and large waistline would indicate the risk and seem unhealthy.

 Men with a waist circumference more than 40 inches and women with a waist circumference more than 35 inches are at an increased risk of visceral fat.

-Health Risks Associated With Visceral Fat?
+Health Risks Associated With Visceral Fat

 A larger quantity of visceral fat might expose to increased risks of the following health conditions:

-- Heart disease
+- Heart disease.

-- Breast cancer
+- Breast cancer.

-- Colorectal cancer
+- Colorectal cancer.

-- Alzheimer’s disease
+- Alzheimer’s disease.

-How to Reduce Visceral Fat
+How to Reduce Visceral Fat?

-Research suggests that diet will mostly lose white fat, which is different and tends to be lost or gained evenly all over the body.
-Here are the following ways to reduce visceral fat.
+Research suggests that a healthy balanced diet will mostly lose white fat, which is different and tends to be lost or gained evenly all over the body.

 - Exercise Regularly.